ArthurBick/1st-Commandment/README.md

 # 1st-Commandment
-Display images which are uploaded to Azure blob storage
+- Display images which are uploaded to Azure blob storage
+- Preview code in Azure??